Click here for more information about laboratory operations and procedures

 |Additional information||This assay is automatically performed and reported whenever a thyroglobulin test is ordered.
 The presence of anti-thyroglobulin antibodies can variably interfere in thyroglobulin immunoassays and tend to falsely lower thyroglobulin results.

 Note: Assays for anti-thyroglobulin antibodies are not well standardized and results with this Abbott Architect assay should not be directly compared with the results of other anti-thyroglobulin antibody assays.

 The Architect anti-thyroglobulin assay is more sensitive for detection of anti-TG antibodies than other commonly used anti-TG antibody assays including the Siemens Immulite assay when using cutoffs based on the manufacturer's reference range or functional CV cutoff in some cases (Pickett et al. Annals of Clinical Biochemistry 49:463-467, 2012).
 The coefficient of variation of this assay is approximately 20% at a level of 2.00 IU/mL and approximately 6% at a level of 4.11 IU/mL.
-Results below the functional CV cutoff of 2.00 (20% CV cutoff) are reported as <4.11.
+Results below the functional CV cutoff of 2.00 (20% CV cutoff) are reported as <2.00.